micmejia/bible-dump/NKJV/Mark/Mark 1.md

 The beginning of the gospel of Jesus Christ, the Son of God.

 ###### 2
-As it is written in [^a]the Prophets: "Behold, I send My messenger before Your face, Who will prepare Your way before You."
+As it is written in the Prophets: "Behold, I send My messenger before Your face, Who will prepare Your way before You."

 ###### 3
 "The voice of one crying in the wilderness: 'Prepare the way of the Lord; Make His paths straight.' "

 ###### 4
-John came baptizing in the wilderness and preaching a baptism of repentance [^b]for the remission of sins.
+John came baptizing in the wilderness and preaching a baptism of repentance for the remission of sins.

 ###### 5
 Then all the land of Judea, and those from Jerusalem, went out to him and were all baptized by him in the Jordan River, confessing their sins.